 The police department's budgeted staffing consists of 14 full-time sworn officers.
 The structure consists of the chief, assistant chief, 3 sergeants, 6 patrol officers, two full time detectives, and one school resource officer (SRO).
+Unfortunately due to staffing challenges, we have been unable to fulfill the Assistant chief position and one of the detective's positions.
 Budgeted staffing levels remain consistent from the previous year.